Phase portraits of random planar homogeneous vector fields: Introduction and main results

 Notice that the estimated probabilities of the phase portraits $Q_1,Q_2,Q_3,Q_4$ and $Q_5$ are in good agreement with the relations given in Theorem~\ref{t:teoquad}.

 Observe that precisely $P(Q_1)+P(Q_2)+P(Q_3)$ is the probability of having three invariant straight lines and $P(Q_4)+P(Q_5)=\frac{3-\Lambda_2}2\approx 0.67828$ is the probability of having one invariant straight line.
 These results are also in good agreement with the ones of \cite{AL}.
-In that paper the authors give estimations of the probabilities of the different phase portraits of structurally stable quadratic vector fields, not necessarily homogeneous.
+More in detail, in that paper the authors give estimations of the probabilities of the different phase portraits of structurally stable quadratic vector fields, not necessarily homogeneous.
 It is easy to see that structurally stable vector fields are vector fields with full probability.
 Their phase portraits near infinity are related with the ones of homogeneous quadratic vector fields.
 In particular, the number of critical points at the equator of the Poincar\'{e} disk is twice the number of invariant straight lines of the corresponding homogeneous quadratic vector field.
-Attending to the behavior at infinity they consider ten different families, the first five having a couple of diametrically opposed singularities at infinite and the other ones having three couple of singularities.
-Adding the observed frequencies for the first five families in Table 2 in \cite{AL}, also obtained by Monte Carlo simulation, we get $0.2542+0.2542+0.0740+0.0775+0.0184= 0.6783.$ This value is a good approximation of the probability of having one invariant line given above.
+In \cite{AL}, attending to the behavior at infinity, ten different families are considered; the first five having only a couple of diametrically opposed singularities at infinite and the other ones having three pairs of singularities.
+If, for the first five families in Table 2 in \cite{AL}, we add their observed frequencies, also obtained by Monte Carlo simulation, we get $0.25422+0.25424+0.07396+0.07749+0.01839= 0.6783.$ This value is in good agreement with the probability of having one invariant line given above.

 For $n=3,$ the results are similar to the quadratic case.